TMRCI-DEV1/MQTT_Nodes/ESP32/NeoPixel_Signal_Controllers/Readme.md

 ### setup()
 The **setup()** function is responsible for initializing the sketch.
 It performs the following tasks:

--Initializes serial communication for debugging.
+- Initializes serial communication for debugging.
--Connects to the WiFi network specified in the configuration.
+- Connects to the WiFi network specified in the configuration.
--Sets the hostname of the ESP32 to the NodeID.
+- Sets the hostname of the ESP32 to the NodeID.
--Initializes the OTA (Over-The-Air) update functionality.
+- Initializes the OTA (Over-The-Air) update functionality.
--Connects to the MQTT broker and subscribes to the relevant topics.
+- Connects to the MQTT broker and subscribes to the relevant topics.
--Initializes the Neopixel signal masts to their default state (stop signal).
+- Initializes the Neopixel signal masts to their default state (stop signal).
--Initializes the OLED display and shows the initial NodeID and IP address.
+- Initializes the OLED display and shows the initial NodeID and IP address.

 ### loop()
 The **loop()** function is the main execution loop of the sketch.
 It performs the following tasks:

--Handles OTA updates.
+- Handles OTA updates.
--Reconnects to WiFi if the connection is lost.
+- Reconnects to WiFi if the connection is lost.
--Reconnects to the MQTT server if the connection is lost.
+- Reconnects to the MQTT server if the connection is lost.
--Calls the callback() function to handle incoming MQTT messages.
+- Calls the callback() function to handle incoming MQTT messages.
-Updates the OLED display if the NodeID or IP address has changed.
+- Updates the OLED display if the NodeID or IP address has changed.

 ### reconnectMQTT()
 The **reconnectMQTT()** function is responsible for establishing a connection to the MQTT server.
 It attempts to reconnect until the connection is successful.
 Upon successful connection, it subscribes to the MQTT topics for all signal masts.